KTH/oms-to-elk/README.md

 ### OMS

-How to set up OMS.
+The node client uses the "client credentials type" Oauth2 authentication when connecting to OMS.
+So you need to set up an "App" in Azure AD.
+You need values for the _TenantID_, _ClientID_ and _Client key_ you get when setting up this container.
+I'm told there are instructions on how to create these.
+I really have no idea.

+Then, you have to give the application access to your OMS workspace.
+This however is easy.
+You go to your Log Analytics area in the new Azure portal and give the application read access under Access control (IAM).
+You need the OMS _workspace name_ when setting up the container.
+You also need the Azure _subscription id_ and the _resource group id_ where
+the OMS workspace is located.

 ### Logstash

-You have to generate a certificate for the client as per usual for authentication.
+You have to generate a _certificate_ for the client as per usual for authentication.
 In addition to this, there are a number of tweeks you want to add to your logstash configuration.
 A complete, if trivial, example used for testing with the sebp/elk:es241_l240_k461 docker image can be found in